-The Career Services Center uses multiple strategies to connect students with employers, providing not only the traditional job database and on-campus interviews but also more technologically advanced strategies such as video-teleconferencing support for interviews and national workshops.

-These services remain available free of charge for all alumni throughout their careers, exemplifying the personal, accessible nature of the School of Law.
+The Career Services Center uses multiple strategies to connect students with employers, providing not only the traditional job database and on-campus interviews, but also more technologically advanced strategies such as video-teleconferencing support for interviews and national workshops.
+These services remain available free of charge for all alumni throughout their careers.